Times series

 The Times series is a group of north London newspapers published weekly by Newsquest in the London Borough of Barnet and surroundings.
 The series includes the Barnet & Potters Bar Times, Edgware & Mill Hill Times and the Hendon & Finchley Times.
 The newspapers are mostly distributed free with a small amount sold.
 The total readership of the four titles as of October 2014 was 72,707.

+Sport

 In 2013, the Times claimed to have been banned from reporting on the matches of Barnet Football Club.